coral-streaming/coral/docs/Actors-markovScoreActor.md

 The `MarkovScore` is a [Coral Actor](https://github.com/coral-streaming/coral/wiki/Coral-Actors) which provides Markov score on click streaming path.

 ## Creating a MarkovScoreActor
-The creation JSON of the MarkovScore actor (see [Coral Actor](https://github.com/coral-streaming/coral/wiki/Coral-Actors)) has `"type": "MarkovScore"`.
+The creation JSON of the MarkovScore actor (see [Coral Actor](https://github.com/coral-streaming/coral/wiki/Coral-Actors)) has `"type": "markovscore"`.
 The `params` value contains the following fields:

 field  | type | required | description